Rmin-A/Hyperactive/README.md

 An ORM inspired by Ruby on Rails' Active Record.
 Reactive uses complex SQL queries to communicate with a SQLite Database.
 By manipulating the data retrieved, Reactive creates objects with simplified methods (shown below) for effective communication between developer and database.

 ## Setup
 Reactive uses SQLite3 as its database.
-Please follow the link and download SQLite3 before using Reactive.
+Please setup SQLite3 before using Reactive.

 ## Methods and Associations